openshift/enhancements/enhancements/machine-api/converting-machine-api-to-cluster-api.md

 It is also feasible that a customer may want to remove the Machine API resources after they have migrated to Cluster API and no longer require the Machine API synchronisation.
 To allow for this, if a non-authoritative Machine API parent[^8] resource is deleted, the deletion event will not be synchronised to the Cluster API equivalent and the synchronisation controller will ensure finalizers are removed as appropriate.
 In this scenario, the Cluster API equivalent will continue to operate on its own.
-To ensure users are aware of this situation, webhooks will be introduced to warn users that the deletion will not be syncrhonised.
+To ensure users are aware of this situation, webhooks will be introduced to warn users that the deletion will not be synchronised.

-[^8]: To allow continued operation of MachineSets, ControlPlaneMachineSets and MachineHealthChecks, if a Machine API Machine that is owned is deleted, then the deletion event is syncrhonised to Cluster API.
+[^8]: To allow continued operation of MachineSets, ControlPlaneMachineSets and MachineHealthChecks, if a Machine API Machine that is owned is deleted, then the deletion event is synchronised to Cluster API.
 This will allow for a MachineSet/ControlPlaneMachineSet to own mixed instances (i.e. those managed by both Machine API and Cluster API), and continue to support higher level remediation automation.
 To remove the Machine API resources, the user should delete the parent, i.e. the MachineSet or ControlPlaneMachineSet on the Machine API side.